avantrec/soco-cli/README.md

 Enter 'speaker action [args]' (0 to exit) [] > help

-This is the SoCo-CLI interactive mode.
+This is SoCo-CLI interactive mode.
 Interactive commands are as follows:

+    '1', ...    :   Set the active speaker.
+Use the numbers shown by the 'speakers' command.
+E.g., to set to speaker number 4 in the list, just type '4'.
+A negative number will unset the active speaker, e.g., enter '-1'.
-    'actions'   :   Show the list of SoCo-CLI actions 'exit'      :   Exit the program.
+    'actions'   :   Show the list of SoCo-CLI actions.
+    'exit'      :   Exit the program.
 '0' also works.
-    'help'      :   Show this help message
+    'help'      :   Show this help message.
+    'rescan'    :   If your speaker doesn't appear in the 'speakers' list, use this to perform a more comprehensive scan.
-    'rescan'    :   Rescan the whole network to discover speakers 'speakers'  :   List the names of all available speakers 'speaker =' :   Set the speaker to operate on, using 'speaker = <speaker_name>' Use quotes when needed for the speaker name, e.g.: speaker = "Front Reception".
+    'speakers'  :   List the names of all available speakers 'speaker =' :   Set the active, using 'speaker = <speaker_name>' Use quotes when needed for the speaker name, e.g.: speaker = "Front Reception".
 The spaces around '=' are required.
+Unambiguous partial, case-insensitive matches
+                    work.
-                    To unset the speaker, use a blank speaker name.
+                    To unset the active speaker, use a blank speaker name, or just enter a negative number.

-    The command syntax is just the same as using 'sonos' from the command line.
+    The command syntax is the same as using 'sonos' from the command line.
     If a speaker been set, the speaker name is omitted from the command.

 Enter 'speaker action [args]' (0 to exit) [] >